-Jewish life in the South Bay has been flourishing.
+Jewish Population on Rise in South Bay

 According the Jewish Federation/South Bay Council, the area is one of the fastest growing Jewish communities in California.
 From Westchester to San Pedro, the Jewish population has increased dramatically to an estimated 40,000, and there are numerous indicators that this trend will continue.

 Robin Franko, director of the South Bay Council and a lifelong South Bay resident, says that the numbers speak volumes about the thriving community.

 “Growing up, I had 15 kids in my Hebrew school class.
 Now the classes at that same synagogue have close to 40.
 South Bay Jewish preschools are filling to capacity.
 The presence of young families and children are a huge indicator of an increasing population and growing community,” she said.